Conviction (2010 film): Plot

-In the process, Betty Anne learns that Nancy Taylor was fired from the police department for fabricating evidence in another case, which deepens Betty Anne's suspicions about Kenny's conviction and the evidence presented at trial.
-She is told that the evidence has been moved to the courthouse but after 10 years it was destroyed.
-Refusing to give up, she and Abra travel to Ayer and personally ask the courthouse supervisor to look through the records and the evidence is found.
+Refusing to give up, Betty Anne learns that Nancy Taylor was fired from the police department for attempting to frame another officer, and when she and Abra travel to the Boston courthouse and plead with the supervisor to look through the evidence, it is found.
 The DNA results come back and establish that the blood was not Kenny's.
-Betty Anne and Kenny are overjoyed anticipating his release, but Martha Coakley, of the District Attorney's office, refuses to vacate the conviction, claiming that there was still enough evidence to convict Kenny as an accomplice.
-Kenny is convinced that no matter what, the authorities will find a way to keep him in prison to avoid admitting their mistake.
-Betty Anne is heartbroken again, but refuses to give up after Scheck advises her that their discovery not only proves Kenny's innocence, but also that the main witnesses against him were lying.
+Betty Anne and Kenny are overjoyed anticipating his release, but District Attorney Martha Coakley refuses to vacate the conviction, claiming that there was still enough evidence to convict Kenny as an accomplice.
+Kenny is convinced that the authorities will find a way to keep him in prison to avoid admitting their mistake, but Scheck advises Betty Ann that their discovery not only proves Kenny's innocence, but also that the main witnesses against him were lying.

-Betty Anne, Abra, and Scheck visit the other two main trial witnesses, Kenny's ex-wife and his ex-girlfriend.
+Betty Anne, Abra, and Scheck visit the two main trial witnesses, Kenny's ex-wife and his ex-girlfriend.
 Both tearfully confess that Sergeant Taylor coerced them into perjuring themselves at Kenny's trial.
-With an affidavit from Kenny's ex-wife and the DNA evidence, Kenny's conviction is vacated and he is freed from prison in June 2001.
-Betty Anne is able to persuade his daughter, Mandy, whom he had not had any contact with since she was a small child, that he never stopped trying to reach out to her while he was in prison.
-He is able to reconnect with his daughter, and is reunited with his sister and her sons.
+Kenny's conviction is vacated and he is freed from prison in June 2001.
+Betty Anne is able to persuade his teenage daughter that he never stopped trying to reach out to her while he was in prison, so Kenny is finally able to be reunited with his daughter, as well as with his sister and her sons.

-The epilogue states that Betty Anne continues to work at the bar as well as with the Innocence Project to prevent wrongful convictions.
-She also won a major settlement against the Ayer police department for Kenny's conviction although Nancy Taylor (whom she also won the settlement against) was never charged because of the statute of limitations had expired.
-The real killer of Katherina Brow has never been found.
+The epilogue states that Betty Anne continues to work with the Innocence Project to prevent wrongful convictions.
+She also won a major settlement against Nancy Taylor and the Ayer police department, although Taylor was immune from criminal prosecution due to the statute of limitations.
+The real killer of Katherina Brow was yet to be found.

 Cast

 Production

 Production began in February 2009, in Dexter, Michigan.
-Filming also took place in Ann Arbor, Howell, Pinckney, Chelsea and Ypsilanti.
+Filming also took place in Ann Arbor, Jackson, Howell, Pinckney, Chelsea and Ypsilanti.
 In Ypsilanti, filming took place in the historic Depot Town at a restaurant called Sidetrack Bar & Grill.
 In Howell, filming took place at the Livingston County Courthouse, along Dearborn Street at Cole's Elevator, and at the Howell Village Market (formerly Sefa's Super Market).
 The script was written by Pamela Gray.
 The poster was released June 21, 2010.
-Many scenes were also shot in Jackson Mi.
-Some at the previous site of the Jackson Citizen Patriot newspaper and The current Jackson County Courthouse.